 For the upper box with the wine glasses, he built the shell and I ordered these under cabinet wine glass holders* that my husband installed after I painted them white.

-Here is another angle of the kitchen before the makeover.
+Here is another angle before the kitchen makeover.

 It was a happy day for me when my husband removed the old counters.
 We saved about $500 removing them ourselves as opposed to having Home Depot do it.